goliatone/go-router/README.md

 ### Logger Requirements

-All background components and long-running operations must have access to a structured logger:
+All background components and long running operations must have access to a structured logger:

 - **WSHub**: For client management and broadcasting errors
 - **Room**: For room-specific operation failures